 This Wappen had also been broken at some point and a unique repair was made by soldering on a new globe and cross assembly.
 While the entire Wappen is stamped brass (as detailed on the back as on the front) the replacement globe appears to be cast.
 The solder is period, so this poses yet another question.

 This Wappen is 128mm and is attached to this helmet:

-I would suppose that any of the older Wappen still in use in 1860 would have been modified in the same fashion, but I doubt that any were modified for use on a Model 1860 helmet.
-This Wappen is just too large to properly fit a Model 60.
+I would suppose that any of the older Wappen still in use in 1860 would have been modified in the same fashion.
+A later version of this Wappen was produced which incorporated a stamped in bandeaux.
+Both versions were used on Model 1860 helmets.

 An area for members to display and discuss their wappen collections.